History of the Labour Party (UK): Background

-The Labour Party's origins lie in the growth of the urban proletariat in the late 19th century and the extension of the franchise to working-class males, when it became apparent that there was a need for a political party to represent the interests and needs of those groups.
+The Labour Party's origins lie in the growth of the urban proletariat in the late 19th century and the extension of the franchise to working class males, when it became apparent that there was a need for a political party to represent the interests and needs of those groups.
 Some members of the trade union movement became interested in moving into the political field, and after the extensions of the franchise in 1867 and 1885, the Liberal Party endorsed some trade-union sponsored candidates.
 In addition, several small socialist groups had formed around this time with the intention of linking the movement to political policies.
 Among these were the Independent Labour Party, the intellectual and largely middle-class Fabian Society, the Social Democratic Federation and the Scottish Labour Party.

-It was during this period that British socialism began to make headway in local government.
-In 1889 the Progressive Party composed of Fabians and British Liberals took control of London County Council at the first elections held there.
-This was the first council to have substantial socialist influence, and carried out a programme of municipalisation, while constructing some of the first social housing in England and increasing public spending on services such as the London Fire Brigade.
-In addition, fair wages contracts and minimum wage rates were introduced, the number of parks and public baths were increased, London's sewerage system was improved, roads were widened and paved, and the Blackwall Tunnel, linking the Isle of Dogs with Greenwich, was opened in 1897.
-The Women's Labour League, which was active in the field of social policy, set up a child welfare clinic in Kensington before the outbreak of World War I.